Milk & Honey (bar)

 Milk & Honey was a cocktail bar originally founded in New York City on 31 December 1999, with another location in Soho, London, founded by Sasha Petraske.
 The New York location was first located on the Lower East Side and later moved to the Flatiron District.
-The Lower East Side location became Attaboy, run by Petraske's proteges, when Milk & Honey relocated.

 The London branch was operated as a private members' club, although non-members could visit before 11 pm with a prior reservation.
-In September 2020 Milk & Honey London closed permanently due to the coronavirus pandemic.
+In September 2020 Milk & Honey London closed permanently due to the COVID-19 pandemic.

 The New York bar started the global speakeasy trend at its opening and helped lead the craft cocktail movement.

 House rules

 The club operated a set of "House rules", which were: